krichelj/krichelj/README.md

-- 👋 Hi, I’m Shay Kricheli
+- 👋 Hi, I’m Joshua Shay Kricheli
-- 👀 I’m interested in Data Science, Control Robotics, Math and Physics
+- 👀 I’m interested in Data Science and Control Robotics
-- 🌱 I’m currently finishing my CS Master
+- 🌱 I’m currently finishing my CS Master at BGU, Israel
-- 💞️ I’m looking to collaborate on various topics
+- 💞️ I’m looking to collaborate on algorithmic control problems
 - 📫 You can reach me at skricheli2@gmail.com

 <!---